ConceptResearch/CARLA/carla_workshop/carla_2023.md

 This workshop aims to provide an excellent opportunity to present and discuss ongoing research on concepts, both from theoretical/formal and applied/experimental viewpoints.
 We invite concept researchers from all related fields to submit abstracts to the workshop.

+**Submission and Publication:**
+We invite the submission of abstracts via EasyChair: https://easychair.org/my/conference?conf=carla2022

+Papers should be submitted in PDF format.
+Please send two attachments: (1) one with title, author(s), affiliation, text, and references; and (2) another with the title and text only (there should be no authorship information).
+Review of abstracts will be based on the anonymized submissions.
+Abstracts are limited to 1000 words (up to two pages).
+Graphs or diagrams can be included in the two-page limit.
+Authors of accepted papers will have the opportunity to revise the abstract before publication in the abstract booklet.

+The deadline for submissions is **July 1st, 2023 (at 11:59 pm, any time zone).**

 **Local Organizers:**
 - Roberto G. de Almeida [Psychology, Concordia University]
 - Christopher Genovesi [Psychology, Concordia University]